Upcoming CATS National Round Tables 2020-21 (Virtual Meetings)

 Aside from allowing us to benefit from one another’s accrued clinical experience, this format may serve as an springboard for future collaborative research initiatives.
 Accordingly, I look forward to participating in this exciting collaborative approach to these difficult clinical situations with my Canadian colleagues this coming May and moving forward in the future.

 - Chairs: Drs.
-Danny French, Jonathan Spicer, and Najib Safieddine
+Andrew Seely, Danny French, Ann McGuire (on behalf of Jonathan Spicer), and Najib Safieddine

 Fall 2021 – CATS National Round Table – Workforce Planning in Thoracic Surgery